Summary

 Socioeconomic areas

-Rates of death and leading causes of death differ between socioeconomic groups:
+Rates of death and leading causes of death differ between socioeconomic groups.
+In 2018–2022:

-• Four of the 5 leading causes of death nationally were among the 5 leading causes in all socioeconomic areas (coronary heart disease, dementia including Alzheimer’s disease, cerebrovascular disease, and lung cancer).
-For these causes except dementia, the age-standardised death rate was highest in the lowest socioeconomic area, and lowest in the highest area.
+• for the leading causes, excluding dementia, the age-standardised death rate was highest in the lowest socioeconomic area, and lowest in the highest area.

 Multiple causes of death

 Death statistics are usually compiled using the ‘underlying cause of death’ only.
 However, in most cases, more than one disease contributes to death.
 Causes listed on a death certificate that are not the underlying cause of death are called ‘associated causes of death’.
-See Multiple causes of death for more information.
+For more information, see Multiple causes of death.

-Some underlying causes of deaths had a higher number of associated causes of deaths than others:
+Some underlying causes of death had a higher number of associated causes of death than others:

 • Deaths due to diabetes have an average of 5.5 causes recorded.